 - Hang four poster sheets in the room.
-Label them "God," "Humanity," "The Problem," and "The Solution." - Communicate with the worship leader about the opening song and final worship set. - If prayer ministers are available, invite them to come to the closing worship.
+Label them "God," "Humanity," "The Problem," and "The Solution." - If using PowerPoint for Mark 1:1-15 or Matthew 1:1-17, make sure slide is ready to display. - Communicate with the worship leader about the opening song and final worship set. - If prayer ministers are available, invite them to come to the closing worship.

-5 MINUTES: OPENING SONG
+5 MINUTES: OPENING